johnsyweb/johnsyweb.github.io/_posts/2026-04-25-studley-parkrun-event-#466.markdown

 ### [Studley parkrun] event #466

-This weekend that I found myself without plans and without a running buddy.
+This weekend I found myself without plans and without a running buddy.
 I consulted my p-index and saw how I had been neglecting the beautiful [Studley parkrun], along the banks of the Yarra River.
 It's not that far from home (all of the events in my p-index are within 27km of home as the unladen swallow flies), so off I went.
 It was while I was enjoying running this lovely trail course on Anzac Day morning that it had occurred to me that I had recently blogged:

 > [Maybe I’ll work on my _p-index_ in the mean time.
 More on that in another post, I am sure.][20260418]